mihaiconstantin/tariffs/README.md

 When you import a package with a tariff, the following happens:

-1. `tariff` measures how long the original import takes
+1. `tariffs` measures how long the original import takes
-2. `tariff` makes the import take longer based on your tariff percentage
+2. `tariffs` makes the import take longer based on your tariff percentage
-3. `tariff` announces the tariff with a TREMENDOUS message
+3. `tariffs` announces the tariff with a TREMENDOUS message

 ## Example Output